GaretP/GaretP.github.io/index.md

 ![MAKER](Map P.png)
 ![EXECUTE](Map E.png)

 > After taking the data and making a KML file, you can place it directly into a program accepting KML format.
 This map is what it should look like.
-This is a basic use of the CSV file.
+This is a basic use of the KML file.
 It can be used in many more productive ways, especially in cybersecurity departments.

 ![MAP](Map.png)